One of the most powerful aspects of using WordPress is that you don’t need to mess with code to successfully manage a site.

-You install a plugin that allows you to paste code into a special field (see the tutorial below for an example)
+First, install a plugin that allows you to paste a script into a special field (we’ll show you an example of this in the tutorial below)

-After adding the code to the special field and saving, the plugin generates a unique shortcode that will process this script.
+After adding the script to the code area and saving, the plugin generates a unique text-based shortcode for processing the script.

-Shortcodes are great because you don’t have to mess with the actual script … simply add the shortcode where you would like the code to appear and WordPress does the rest!
+Shortcodes are great because you don’t have to mess with the actual code to get the functionality you want … just add the shortcode where you would like the functionality to appear and WordPress does the rest!

-There are various plugins available that allow you to add scripts and code snippets into WordPress.
+There are a number of plugins available that let you embed code snippets into WordPress.

-As the name suggests, Insert Html Snippet allows you to embed snippets of code into a post, page, or a sidebar widget.
+As the name of this plugin suggests, Insert Html Snippet allows you to add HTML code snippets into posts, pages and sidebar widgets.

-This plugin lets you create unlimited HTML snippets and add them to your content using shortcodes or custom fields.
+Essentially, how this plugin works is that it lets you create separate HTML snippets and add them to your pages and posts using shortcodes or custom fields.

-The step-by-step tutorial below shows you how to use the Insert Html Snippet plugin.
+The step-by-step tutorial below shows you how to add code to your posts and pages using HTML snippets.

-How To Add Code To Your WordPress Pages – Step-By-Step Tutorial
+Adding Code And Scripts To Your WordPress Pages And Posts – Insert HTML Snippet Plugin Tutorial

-Download the plugin here, or install the plugin directly from your WP dashboard (search for keywords like “Insert HTML, Insert HTML Snippets, etc.“) …
+Locate and install the Insert HTML Snippet plugin inside your WordPress dashboard (search for keywords like “Insert HTML, Insert HTML Code, etc.“) …

 Next, activate the plugin …

-After installing and activating the plugin, a new menu item called XYZ Html will display in your dashboard menu …
+Once the plugin has been installed, a new menu item called XYZ Html will be added to the menu …

 (XYZ HTML plugin menu)

-Important: Make sure you have your code available (e.g. saved in a plain text file) …
+Important: Make sure you have your script available (e.g. pasted into a plain text file) …

-To create a new snippet, click on XYZ Html > HTML Snippets …
+To create a new shortcode, click on XYZ Html > HTML Snippets …

 (XYZ Html > HTML Snippets menu)